 The existence of the records from a PFA may make it extremely difficult to become employed, advance in your career or receive advanced education.
 In addition, a PFA record will often cause incredible damage to an individual’s personal and professional reputation.
+Unfortunately, many people will conclude you are a domestic abuser even when a domestic abuse allegation has been withdrawn or been proven to be false.
 A temporary PFA can be expunged in a circumstance where no final PFA order was ordered in the case.
 Moreover, the records of a PFA may also be expunged when the PFA has been withdrawn prior to becoming a final order or where the PFA has been dismissed by court order.

 PA Expungement Process

 The Pennsylvania expungement process can take up to 6 months to complete.
 The process is initiated with the filing of the Expungement Petition and supporting paperwork with the Clerk of Courts in the county where the charges were filed.
-A hearing on the Petition may be scheduled before a Common Pleas Judge.
-The burden of proof is on the prosecutor to demonstrate why expungement should not be granted for criminal charges that do not result in a conviction.
+The district attorney is given a deadline to either oppose or agree to the expungement.

 The Expungement Hearing

-At the expungement hearing, I will present evidence of your character and background to persuade the judge that your criminal records deserve to be expunged.
+I will present evidence of your character and background to persuade the judge that your criminal records deserve to be expunged.
+It is important to have an experienced expungement lawyer representing you at this hearing.
 A decision on the petition is usually issued by the judge at the conclusion of the hearing or shortly afterwards.
 An expungement order will usually be granted by the court unless compelling evidence for preservation of the records is established by the prosecutor.

 Certified copies of the Order for Expungement are then forwarded to all agencies in possession of your records.
 Those records may include information related to your apprehension, arrest, detention, processing, booking, trial, adjudication or disposition for an offense in the juvenile or adult criminal justice system.
 Those agencies are required to destroy all paperwork and electronic documentation related to your case.
 Those agencies will then be required to provide our office with written verification of the destruction of the records.